Ah, the French, with their baguettes, croissants, and perfectly tousled I-woke-up-like-this hair.

 7. Detox your scalp.

-There are a variety of detoxes on the market that are designed to pull sebum, oil, debris, and other yucky stuff from your scalp.
+There are a variety of detoxes on the market that are designed to pull sebum, oil, product buildup, debris, and other yucky stuff from your scalp.
 Two of our favorites are from Robin’s line.
-The first is cult favorite Cleansing Purifying Scrub with Sea Salt.
+The first is cult favorite Cleansing Purifying Scrub with Sea Salt ($53).
 It’s equal parts revolutionary, tingly, and gratifying.
+At first glance, it does appear more like a body salt scrub than hair, because of the chunks of salt and thick texture.
+But the salt granules will effectively break down debris and product buildup, leaving the scalp squeaky clean.

-The trick for any hair detox product is to really work it into the scalp.
-Your arms should be tired at the end of the treatment.
+The trick for any of these hair detox products is to really work it into the scalp.
+Just as with your shampoo, your arms should be tired at the end of the treatment.
 Use a tablespoon, rub into wet (but not dripping) hair, and scrub the scalp.
 “Add water, and really lather, rest, and then add water and really lather and then rest again,” says Robin.
+This continuous addition of water into the scrubbing process will assure for the ultimate clean, but also that you get the most out of your product.